JAWS Policies

 These policies are designed to manage resource allocation on multiple layers, ensuring that no single user can overload the system.
 Below are the specifics of our two-layer control system:

-• Processing: These queued runs will be initiated as soon as one of the currently active runs is completed.
+• Processing: Queued runs will be launched as soon as active runs complete.

 JAWS Purge Policies